CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/README.md

-# Project Name

-Build an AI App GraphQL Endpoint with SQL DB in Fabric​
+# Build an AI App GraphQL Endpoint with SQL DB in Fabric​

 ## Features